ID token claims

 iss

-claim must match your Scalekit environment URL. - The
+(Issuer): This must match your Scalekit environment URL.aud

 used for authentication.